-We strongly recommend that you check for gas leakage prior to operation of your machine.
+• • We strongly recommend that you check for gas leakage prior to operation of your machine.
 We recommend that you close the cylinder valve when the machine is not in use.
 BOSSWELD authorised representatives or agents of BOSSWELD will not be liable or responsible for the loss of any gas.

-Lay the outside edge of the Gas Cup on the work piece
+Lay the outside edge of the Gas Cup on the work piece with the Tungsten Electrode 1- 2mm from the work piece.

-With a small movement strike the tungsten electrode along the work piece.
+3 With a small movement rotate the Gas Cup forward so that the Tungsten Electrode touches the work piece.